Negotiation with Salesforce

 • Pro Suite: Account, contact, lead, opportunity management, Premier Success available as an add-on ($100 per Sales or Service Cloud license list price)

 • Enterprise: Account, contact, lead, opportunity management, 20MB Data storage per user, and partial sandbox included.
-Premier Success and full sandbox available as an add-ons, forecast and pipeline management, AI and other features available for purchase ($165 per Sales or Service Cloud license list price)
+Premier Success and full sandbox available as an add-ons, forecast and pipeline management, AI and other features available for purchase ($175 per Sales or Service Cloud license list price.
+This was recently increase)

-• Unlimited: Account, contact, lead, opportunity management, Premier Success, a full and partial sandbox, sales engagement and conversation intelligence, and 120MB Data storage per user included, forecast and pipeline management, AI and other features available for purchase ($330 per Sales or Service Cloud license list price)
+• Unlimited: Account, contact, lead, opportunity management, Premier Success, a full and partial sandbox, sales engagement and conversation intelligence, and 120MB Data storage per user included, forecast and pipeline management, AI and other features available for purchase ($350 per Sales or Service Cloud license list price.
+This was recently increase)

 All Salesforce packages feature a mix of per user costs, “% of the contract” costs, and usage costs.